leovandriel/caffe2_cpp_tutorial/README.md

 If you have more (GPU) power at your disposal, the first channel in `conv3_1` layer in VGG16:

     ./bin/dream --model vgg16 --layer conv3_1 --channel 0

+You can also provide your own pre-trained model.
+Specify the location of the init and predict `.pb` file including a `%` character:

+    ./bin/dream --model res/squeezenet_%_net.pb --layer fire9/concat --channel 100 --display

 See also: